gitter-badger/ElectroMedia-Core/README.md

-#Electromedia Cipher (EMC) Core
+#ElectroMedia Core (EMC)

 ## Preface
-EMC-Core!
-This is a basic version of the ElectroMedia Cipher without new functionalities.
+EMC!
+This is a basic version of the ElectroMedia Core without new functionalities.
 This is Pre-Alpha and I'm currently heavily reworking the program flow, so it is not stable at all at the moment.

-## Capabilities of EMC-Core
+## Capabilities of EMC
 TODO

 ## Contributing